Access, equity, and affordability are core pillars of Verto’s mission.

 How to Fund Your Verto Experience

-1. Submit the FAFSA to Our Academic Provider
+1. Submit your FAFSA to Our Academic Provider

-Filing the FAFSA is your first step in order to determine your eligibility for Verto grants.
+Filing your FAFSA is the first step to determine your eligibility for Verto grants.
 You must add Verto’s Academic Provider (the University of New Haven) on the school list.

 *Please note that Verto Education is not currently participating in the federal student aid program offered by the U.S. Department of Education.
 Completion of the FAFSA is to determine institutional eligibility only; federal student aid will not be awarded for Verto Education Abroad Experiences.

-2. Submit documentation to be considered for Verto Scholarships & Grants
+2. Submit Documentation for Verto Grants & Scholarships

-Submit transcripts, Student Aid Report (SAR), and Opportunity Grant Application as seen above to be considered for various Verto Scholarships & Grants.
+Submit your high school transcript, Student Aid Report (SAR), and Opportunity Grant Application as seen above to be considered for Verto Grants & Scholarships.

 3. Understand Your Tuition Balance